 Does Spravato cause any long-term side effects?

-It’s not known if Spravato causes long-term side effects.
-In studies, both mild and severe side effects occurred on the day the drug was taken.
-These side effects typically went away within that same day.
+It’s unknown if Spravato causes long-term side effects.
+In studies, both mild and severe side effects occurred on the day a person inhaled the medication.
+These side effects typically went away that same day.

 What is Spravato’s mechanism of action (how does it work)?

-Spravato works by blocking a certain protein in the brain called N-methyl-D-aspartate (NMDA) receptor.
+Spravato works by blocking a protein called N-methyl-D-aspartate (NMDA) receptor in the brain.
 Some

-Is Spravato used to treat anxiety or bipolar disorder?
+Is Spravato approved to treat anxiety or bipolar disorder?

 No, Spravato isn’t approved by the Food and Drug Administration (FDA) to treat anxiety or bipolar disorder.
 But in some cases, doctors may prescribe the drug off-label for these uses.
 (Off-label use is when a drug that’s FDA-approved to treat one condition is used to treat a condition it’s not approved for.)

 One study showed that ketamine (a drug very similar to Spravato) helps treat symptoms of anxiety.
-And a report suggests that Spravato might help manage depressive symptoms in people with bipolar disorder.
+A report suggests that Spravato might help manage depressive symptoms in people with bipolar disorder.

-If you’re interested in using Spravato off-label for a condition other than depression, talk with your doctor.
+If you’re interested in receiving Spravato treatment off-label for a condition other than depression, talk with your doctor.

 What should I know about Spravato vs. a ketamine infusion?